CLCStriders/striders/pages/boddington-10.md

 #### Acknowledgements

-Boddington Estates Ltd, Cheltenham - for agreeing to adjust their animal feeding schedule to accommodate the race.
+* Boddington Estates Ltd, Cheltenham - For agreeing to adjust their animal feeding schedule to accommodate the race.

-[CLC Health & Fitness Centre](https://fitness.cheltladiescollege.org/) friends and members of CLC Striders.
+* [CLC Health & Fitness Centre](https://fitness.cheltladiescollege.org/) - Friends and members of CLC Striders.

-[Robert Hitchins](https://www.robert-hitchins.co.uk/) Cheltenham – for allowing use of their property entrance for the race finish.
+* [Robert Hitchins](https://www.robert-hitchins.co.uk/) – For allowing use of their property entrance for the race finish.

-The Gloucester Old Spot (https://www.thegloucesteroldspot.co.uk/), Cheltenham – for providing our Race HQ and parking.
+* The Gloucester Old Spot (https://www.thegloucesteroldspot.co.uk/), Cheltenham – For providing our Race HQ and parking.

-[Clavell and Hind](https://www.clavellandhind.co.uk/) Cheltenham., [Cellar Supplies](http://www.cellarsupplies.co.uk/), [In2Print[(http://www.in2print.com/), [Journey Hospitality](https://journey.travel/) and [Phoenix Mechanical Engineers](http://www.phoenixmechanical.co.uk/) for providing parking.
+* [Clavell and Hind](https://www.clavellandhind.co.uk/) Cheltenham., [Cellar Supplies](http://www.cellarsupplies.co.uk/), [In2Print[(http://www.in2print.com/), [Journey Hospitality](https://journey.travel/) and [Phoenix Mechanical Engineers](http://www.phoenixmechanical.co.uk/) for providing parking.

-Up and Running (https://www.upandrunning.co.uk/) Cheltenham – for providing the race numbers.
+* Up and Running (https://www.upandrunning.co.uk/) Cheltenham – for providing the race numbers.